Citing Sources & Plagiarism FAQ

 What is plagiarism?

 If you do not give proper credit to the sources of the ideas and quotations of others in your work, you are plagiarizing the information.

 How do I document my sources?

 Your sources must be carefully documented in a bibliography which follows an established format.
 Carroll Community College instructors normally require students to use one of two formats for documenting their sources: Modern Language Association (MLA) style or American Psychological Association (APA) style.
 MLA style is used in courses in the humanities while APA style is normally used in science and social science courses.

 The library has provided several resources to help you with creating your bibliographies: guides to each style in print or online, sample papers in each style, and software called NoodleBib.
 For assistance please call 410-386-8340 or e-mail firstname.lastname@example.org .

 What is NoodleBib?

 NoodleBib is a software package which helps you format bibliographies in MLA or APA style.
-To use NoodleBib for the first time, you must create a free account (folder).
+To use NoodleBib for the first time, you must create a free account (Personal ID).
 NoodleBib will ask you to carefully identify the type of source that your are using and then ask you questions about the source.
 It will then format each source citation.
 You can save your bibliography to work on later, and multiple bibliographies can be saved in your folder.
-You can also e-mail the bibliography to yourself or convert your bibliography into a Word document.
+You can also convert your bibliography into a Word document.

-View the Citing Sources page for more information about using NoodleBib.
+View the Citing and Evaluating Sources page for more information about using NoodleBib.